Executive Committee

 Representing cities with populations > 100,000

-- Council Member Frank Ortega
+- Council Member Frank Ortega, City of Round Rock

 Representing cities with populations between 25,000 & 100,000